gege13007/Amazfit-Stratos-GPS-locator/README.md

 --------------
 The first activity (gpsetup) launches a service who assumes the background task of getting GPS location (with a locationManager and locationListener).
 This avoid to stop and re-run the gps updates between each activities, and assures that just ONE first fix delay is necessary when you start the app.
 The lat & long are broadcasted to the other activities with 'sendBroadcast & broadcastReceiver'.
-The first screen uses a 'nmealistener' to get & display a snapshot of the $GPGSV frames.
+The first screen uses a 'nmealistener' to get & display a snapshot of the $GPGSV & GPGGA frames.
 The location service and its broadcats is only stopped, when the app is destroyed (if not - your battery don't last so long)...
 We use the 'magnetic orientation sensor type3' to rotate the compass graduations, with a sensorManager.registerListener.